Layamon/db_diagrams/README.md

 > * Jeremy Cole ([jeremycole](http://github.com/jeremycole/))
 > * Davi Arnaut ([darnaut](http://github.com/darnaut/))

-It seems that the origin diagrams is based on 5.6, and has some error with 5.7(8.0);
-I will update some new diagrams with 5.7 or 8.0 when I have read some part of the code.

-except mysql/innodb, this repo will append some other system, such as postgresql/network/os and so on
+eems that the original diagrams from xxx/xxx are based on MySQL 5.6.
+Updates in MySQL 5.7(8.0) are not covered.
+Recently I've been working on the later version, and I'm willing to add some informative diagrams.
+Besides MySQL (Innodb), this repo will also present diagrams for other system fundamentals, like PostgreSQL, Network and OS.